kahlan88/react-native-example/sim/README.md

 In a new terminal, the app will be ran in Android emulator.
 Run:
 `npm run android`

 PS: you might need a bit of patience here.
+If nothing happens or the app fails to load, re-run the command.

 Export files from After Effects using bodymovin plugin: https://www.youtube.com/watch?v=d1wDl5A9yQk